PreciousEnahoro/unrecognized-healthcare-access-risk/README.md

 - ~22% of U.S. counties are officially designated as healthcare shortage areas
 - The model identifies **65 counties (~1 in 50 counties nationwide) with high access risk that are not officially designated** as shortage areas
 - Many top-priority counties exhibit extremely limited physician office availability and above-average geographic distance to care.
-A prioritization framework was developed to support review and intervention targeting under resource constraints.
+A prioritization framework was developed to support review and intervention targeting under resource constraints

 ---
 ## Dashboard